 SynopsisThe remote Windows host is affected by multiple vulnerabilities.

-DescriptionThe remote Windows host is missing a security update.
-It is, therefore, affected by multiple vulnerabilities :
+DescriptionThe remote Windows host is missing an update to the Secure Boot DBX.
+It is, therefore, affected by multiple vulnerabilities:

 - A flaw was found in grub2, prior to version 2.06.
 An attacker may use the GRUB 2 flaw to hijack and tamper the GRUB verification process.
 This flaw also allows the bypass of Secure Boot protections.
 In order to load an untrusted or modified kernel, an attacker would first need to establish access to the system such as gaining physical access, obtain the ability to alter a pxe-boot network, or have remote access to a networked system with root access.
 With this access, an attacker could then craft a string to cause a buffer overflow by injecting a malicious payload that leads to arbitrary code execution within GRUB.
 The highest threat from this vulnerability is to data confidentiality and integrity as well as system availability.
 (CVE-2020-10713)

 - In grub2 versions before 2.06 the grub memory allocator doesn't check for possible arithmetic overflows on the requested allocation size.
 This leads the function to return invalid memory allocations which can be further used to cause possible integrity, confidentiality and availability impacts during the boot process.
 (CVE-2020-14308)